StarRealMan/minimal-diffusion/README.md

 A minimal implementation of diffusion models with the goal to democratize the use of synthetic data from these models.

+Remove distributed training dependencies by Star and tested on pokemon dataset.

 Check out the [experimental results](#how-useful-is-synthetic-data-from-diffusion-models-) section for quantitative numbers on quality of synthetic data and [FAQs](#faqs) for a broader discussion.
 We experiments with nine commonly used datasets, and released all [assets](https://drive.google.com/drive/folders/1CfgFQSsIIfxcpVjIbEWLi2csGTeAo4O2?usp=sharing), including models and synthetic data for each of them.

 **Requirements:** `pip install scipy opencv-python`.
 We assume torch and torchvision are already installed.